gfranzini/tracer-manual/text-preprocessing-automation.md

 First, users run TreeTagger on the texts they wish to analyse.
 The output file of TreeTagger shoud have `.tagged` as a suffix, e.g.,: `author-title.tagged`
+The preferred file-naming convention is `00-author-title_of_work.tagged`.
+The naming convention helps TRACER generate the `.txt` file to be used for the analysis (see below).
+If there are multiple works to analyse, the numbering of the files should be sequential (e.g., `01-`, `02-`, etc.); digits, author and title should be separated by hyphens, and any whitespace in the work title must be represented with an underscore.

 Then, all `.tagged` files must be deposited in a tagged folder under TRACER's `/data/corpora/`directory, e.g.,: `/data/corpora/Bible/tagged/author-title.tagged`